 Marouke "Mike" Arslanian [#21]

 Mike and his brothers Richard and Reuben soon moved to Detroit, where several of their Arslanian cousins had settled.
 Mamigon remained in Detroit, while Richard, Reuben, and George moved west to Oregon and Washington, where they found work as laborers.
 Richard was in Polk County, Oregon as early as 1912, George, Richard, and Reuben registered for the military draft in June 1917 (before the USA's entry into World War I) in Idaho County, Idaho (about 200 miles east of Yakima, Washington).
-They apparently never served.
 (They all stated their birthplaces as Erzeroum, Armenia.)
+Only George served in the military, from 27 September 1919 to 27 October 1922, in the Far East.
+Richard and Reuben did not.

 Mike left the USA for Liverpool, England, possibly as early as 1908.
 Mike remarried in Liverpool to Serpoui "Madeleine" Dogramadjian and had two daughters (Sadie and Stella) and a son (Paul).
 Madeleine died in Liverpool around 1923.
 Mike sent his children to Marseille, France to be raised by his mother-in-law Berik (-----) Dogramadjian.
 Mike's whereabouts during the rest of his life are not well known, although is believed to have lived near Arles, France.
 He died around 1943 in German-occupied France at a Red Cross Hospital in Marseille.
 His daughters Sadie and Stella remained in France.
 Stella married Flory Baron and now lives in Marseille, France.
 Sadie came to Detroit in 1947 and then moved to San Francisco, California and married Robert Pashalian.
 She died in San Francisco in 1992.
 Paul returned to England and now lives in Wales.